expectedtodie/expectedtodie/_posts/2024-01-14-expectedtodie-part9.md

 13: Learn to recognize when stress is impacting your body and learn how to de-stress.

+14: Love is greater than any doctrine, religious or political.

-14: Keep an open mind, about everything!
+15: Keep an open mind, about everything!

 ---